HMS Tyrian (R67)

-HMS Tyrian was a S-class destroyer built for the Royal Navy during the Second World War.
+HMS Tyrian was a T-class destroyer built for the Royal Navy during the Second World War.

 Description

 Tyrian displaced 1710 LT at standard load and 2530 LT at deep load.
 She had an overall length of 362 ft 9 in, a beam of 35 ft 8 in and a deep draught of 14 ft 6 in.
 She was powered by two Parsons geared steam turbines, each driving one propeller shaft, using steam provided by two Admiralty three-drum boilers.
 The turbines developed a total of 40000 shp and gave a maximum speed of 36 kn.
 Tyrian carried a maximum of 615 LT of fuel oil that gave her a range of 4675 nmi at 20 kn.
 Her complement was 170 officers and ratings.

 The ship was armed with four 45-calibre 4.7-inch (120 mm) Mark XII guns in dual-purpose mounts.
 For anti-aircraft (AA) defence, Tyrian had one twin mount for Bofors 40 mm guns and four twin 20 mm Oerlikon autocannon.
 She was fitted with two above-water quadruple mounts for 21 in torpedoes.
 Two depth charge rails and four throwers were fitted for which 70 depth charges were provided.